Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: XB as superatomic crystals

+To support the idea that the \XB{12} structure does qualify as a superatomic crystal, we compare it with the ground-state structure of boron ($\alpha$-B).
+There, B$_{12}$ icosahedra are connected with their neighbors along the $z$ axis through six B--B bonds, also 1.7 \AA{} long, and to their neighbors in the $xy$ plane via six two-electrons, three-centers bonds ($2e3c$) \cite{Albert_2009_boron, Zhou_2014_unexpected}.
+So in the two structures the B$_{12}$ superatoms maintain well-defined geometries and bond lengths, while the periodic crystal is formed through inter-superatom bonds, which differ in coordination and geometry.

-Concerning our specific goal of identifying conventional superconductors, XB$_{12}$ superatomic crystal possesses two crucial features.
-The first is both inter- and intra-superatom covalent bonds, which promote large electron-phonon matrix elements \cite{Pickett_PRL_2001_MgB2}.
-The second is the ability to withstand electron or hole doping over a broad range without destabilizing the system, which we ascribe to two reasons.
+Concerning our specific goal of identifying conventional superconductors, the XB$_{12}$ superatomic crystal possesses two important features.
+The first is that both inter- and intra-superatom bonds involve the same atoms (B), hence must be covalent \cite{Pickett_PRL_2001_MgB2}.
+The second feature is the ability of \XB{12} to withstand electron or hole doping over a broad range without becoming dynamically unstable.
+This aspect is discussed in more detail in Sect. \ref{sect:superconductivity_trends}; the phonon dispersions at ambient pressure for all structures considered are shown in Fig. S11 of the SM \cite{SM}.

+We ascribe the stability of the \XB{12} crystal to two geometric factors.
 First, doping occurs through substitution at the interstitial X site, which in the system acts as a charge donor.
-This changes the Fermi energy indirectly, and should be easier to realize experimentally.
-In contrast, doping by changing the B -- B covalent bonds (e.g. by C substitution) would be much more likely to destabilize the structure \cite{Flores_2018_poly, DiCataldo_PRB_2023_CaBH}.
-Second, the B$_{12}$ superatoms are not face- or edge-sharing, and present \textit{internal} degrees of freedom.
+This should be easier to realize experimentally, compared to doping the covalent bond (e.g. by C substitution) \cite{Mauri_PRB_2004_B12, Flores_2018_poly, DiCataldo_PRB_2023_CaBH}.
+Second, the B$_{12}$ superatoms present \textit{internal} degrees of freedom.
 Therefore, the B$_{12}$ can respond to doping with slight distortions, while the overall crystal structure remains unchanged, something that is not possible in regular crystals.

-The potential to exploit the coupling of molecular states in a framework where the Fermi energy can be varied easily has been proposed as a promising route to find high-temperature superconductors \cite{Moussa_PRB_2008_fragments}.